Ezequiel Duran Player Props: Rangers vs. Marlins

 Ezequiel Duran At The Plate

-- Duran has had an RBI in 24 games this year (28.2%), including 12 multi-RBI outings (14.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Duran has had an RBI in 24 games this year (27.9%), including 12 multi-RBI outings (14.0%).
+He has also driven home three or more of his team's runs in two contests.

+- In 35 of 86 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.